oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/qs-kubernetes/k8s-weblogic-domain.md

 scale clusters based on load (but only up to the maximum size of the WebLogic cluster).
 For more information, see this WebLogic Kubernetes Operator [Scaling](https://oracle.github.io/weblogic-kubernetes-operator/managing-domains/domain-lifecycle/scaling/) documentation.

-WKTUI generated the required operator resource objects for your domain because of the project settings.
+WKT UI generated the required operator resource objects for your domain because of the project settings.
 Go to the **Kubernetes** > **WebLogic Domain** page.
 Before continuing, there are a few things to understand:

 1. We are using the [Oracle Container Registry](https://container-registry.oracle.com/) (OCR) to pull the primary image.